Mini Cart 0

 • 14th August 2024

 In this age, you’d easier find a literate adult who has never read or written, than one who doesn’t regularly use at least one social media medium.
-What began in the late 90s as a personal communication tool has morphed into a multifaceted medium with a wide range of innumerable functions, making it almost impossible to jettison.”
+What began in the late 90s as a personal communication tool has morphed into a multifaceted medium with many innumerable functions, making it almost impossible to jettison.

 Before now, the first generation social media platforms like Myspace and SixDegrees provided an instant messaging-centric digital space that bridged geographical distances between friends, family, lovers, and acquaintances.
 These early platforms were revolutionary in the way they allowed users to enjoy semblances of real-world social structures and laid the ground for the matured social community we have now.